videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

       | **update message** | `Processing requested blueprint deployment` | Update the adaptive card to show a message once an approval action is taken |
       ||||

-# Step 13: Add a condition that checks the approval response.
+# Step 6: Add a condition that checks the approval response.

-1. On the Logic App Designer, select the Condition box `Check for approval of copy-paste action from PPE to PROD`.
+1. On the Logic App Designer, select the Condition box `Check for approval`.
 This example uses response from earlier Teams connector:

 1. Specify the Team card response, expression and verify `approve` response in the condition.